-Recognized digital certificates for personal use currently available in Hong Kong are issued by the two recognized certification authorities, namely the Hongkong Post Certification Authority and Digi-Sign Certification Services Limited.
+Recognised digital certificates for personal use currently available in Hong Kong are issued by the two recognised certification authorities, namely the Hongkong Post Certification Authority and Digi-Sign Certification Services Limited.

 Hongkong Post e-Certs

-Hongkong Post Certification Authority is the public recognized certificate authority in Hong Kong.
-It issues recognized digital certificates under the brand name "e-Cert", for personal and organisational use.
+Hongkong Post Certification Authority is the public recognised certificate authority in Hong Kong.
+It issues recognised digital certificates under the brand name "e-Cert", for personal and organisational use.
 The e-Certs can be used in a range of Government e-services, online banking services and other services like exchanging encrypted electronic documents with third parties.

 Online Services that Require Digital Certificates